sourcey/sourcey.com/source/2014-03-26-5-tips-to-optimise-for-seo-2-0-in-2014.markdown

 3. ### Generate social signals and share your content So you have published your content to your social networks, but who's sharing it byond your immediate network?
 In SEO 2.0, social media is playing an increasingly important role in SEO rankings, not to mention customer acquisition.
 A great tool for generating social signals is the [Gardn](http://gardn.net).
 Gardn is a network of cool people who will like/share/tweet/+1/pin your content in exchange for the same favour.
 Using the Gardn will ensure you content is shared across the internet and it reaches as many people as possible.

-4. ### Optimize your website
+4. ### Optimise your website
    Page speed and cross device optimization is more important than you think, and it also affects your SEO and rankings.
-Check out the Google Webmaster tools for an analysis of your website and advice on how to optimize it.
+Check out the Google Webmaster tools for an analysis of your website and advice on how to optimise it.
 If your site analysis ranks poorly then there's a fair change your site is being penalized.

 5. ### People
    The new SEO rewards human interaction over creating the greatest SEO link campaign known to man.
 If you're still trying to do this then maybe you need to rethink what it is you actually stand for.
 Make friends on the internet and you will be rewarded.
 The more your potential customers engage on the Internet, the more important it is for you to make friends and foster loyalty through sharing and providing value through great original content.